aiPerceptron/Scikitlearn_KNN_Classiification_Star/README.md

 After I fixed the star dataset, I classified the it in three steps.
 First I split the data, using Scikit-learn.
 Then, I graphed the split data, using Matplotlib.
 Finally, I trained my data on KNearestNeighbors, using Scikit-learn, to predict the type of star.
 This allows me to show the star dataset in a visual way, while practicing my machine learning skills.

-# Graphs of the Iris dataset
+# Graphs of the Star dataset
 ## Star Tempurature
 ![Star Tempurature](startemp.png)